system-f/fp-course/README.markdown

     > cabal test tasty --show-detail=direct --test-option=--pattern="List.headOr"

-In addition, GHCi may be used to run tasty tests.
+In addition, GHCi may be used to run tests using tasty.
 Assuming you have run `ghci` from the root of the project, you may do the following.
 Remember that GHCi has tab completion, so you can save yourself some typing.

-    > -- import the defaultMain function from Tasty - runs something of type TestTree
-    > import Test.Tasty (defaultMain)
+    > -- Load the tasty test runner and tests
+    > :l test/TastyLoader.hs
     >
-    > -- Load the test module you'd like to run tests for
-    > :l test/Course/ListTest.hs
-    >
-    > -- Browse the contents of the loaded module - anything of type TestTree
-    > -- may be run
+    > -- Tests may be referenced by module
-    > :browse Course.ListTest
+    > tastyTest ListTest.headOrTest
-    >
+    > tastyTest OptionalTest.valueOrTest
-    > -- Run test for a particular function
-    > defaultMain headOrTest
+    > tastyTest tests

 #### doctest